De-Rossi-Consulting/logisim.app/README.md

 Once a file has been opened, the application functions equivalently in both cases.

+> [!NOTE]
-[!NOTE]: All files stored in the virtual filesystem in the browser are cleared if you delete site data for logisim.app.
+> All files stored in the virtual filesystem in the browser are cleared if you delete site data for logisim.app.

 ## Building and Running Logisim.app